reactjs/ko.react.dev/content/docs/hooks-faq.md

 }
 ```

 It's difficult to remember which props or state are used by functions outside of the effect.
-This is why **usually you'll want to declare functions needed by an effect *inside* of it.** Then it's easy to see what values from the component scope that effect depends on:
+This is why **usually you'll want to declare functions needed by an effect *inside* of it.** Then it's easy to see what values from the component scope that effect depends on.

 ```js{4,8}
 function Example({ someProp }) {